usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (8) *Surcharges*.
 A public accommodation shall not ask or require an individual with a disability to pay a surcharge, even if people accompanied by pets are required to pay fees, or to comply with other requirements generally not applicable to people without pets.
 If a public accommodation normally charges individuals for the damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.
 (9) *Miniature horses*.

-(i) A public accommodation shall make reasonable modifications in policies, practices, or procedures to permit the use of a miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.
+(i) A public accommodation shall make reasonable modifications in policies, practices, or procedures to permit the use of a miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.<br>
 (ii) *Assessment factors*.
 In determining whether reasonable modifications in policies, practices, or procedures can be made to allow a miniature horse into a specific facility, a public accommodation shall consider –

-(A) The type, size, and weight of the miniature horse and whether the facility can accommodate these features;
+(A) The type, size, and weight of the miniature horse and whether the facility can accommodate these features;<br>
-(B) Whether the handler has sufficient control of the miniature horse;
+(B) Whether the handler has sufficient control of the miniature horse;<br>
-(C) Whether the miniature horse is housebroken; and (D) Whether the miniature horse's presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation.
+(C) Whether the miniature horse is housebroken; and<br>
+(D) Whether the miniature horse's presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation.

 (iii) *Other requirements*.
 Sections 36.302(c)(3) through (c)(8), which apply to service animals, shall also apply to miniature horses.